microsoft/ADBench/docs/cpp/Runner.md

  - `module_path` - an absolute or relative path to a .dll module responsible for testing algorithm of calculation.
  - `input_filepath` - an absolute or relative path to an input file.
  - `output_dir` - a directory where output files will be stored.
- - `minimum_measurable_time` - minimum time that computation needs to run to produce a reliable measurement.
+ - `minimum_measurable_time` - minimum time that the computation needs to run to produce a reliable measurement.
  - `nruns_F` - maximum number of times to run the computation of the objective function for timing.
  - `nruns_J` - maximum number of times to run the computation of the considered derivative (gradient or Jacobian) for timing.
  - `time_limit` - soft (see [Methodology.md](../Methodology.md)) time limit for benchmarking the computation of either the objective function or its gradient/Jacobian.
- - `-rep` *(applycable only for GMM)* - if enabled all input data points have one shared value.
+ - `-rep` *(applicable only for GMM)* - if enabled all input data points have one shared value.

 ## Adding new modules
 (see [Modules.md](./Modules.md))